Access Money Habitudes Online:

 Financial Education:

-• Used in financial class settings, often as a first full class or as an ice breaker activity as part of another class (on a topic like budgeting).
+• Used in financial class settings, often as a first full class or as an icebreaker activity as part of another class (on a topic like budgeting).

 • Often used as a lead-in to identify issues so people decide on other classes to attend (reducing debt, investing, etc.) or as a foundation for financial counseling or coaching.

-• Acts as a hook to get people to engage on the topic of money without the stress of dealing with numbers, how-much-you-make, examining expenses, etc., right away.
+• Acts as a hook to get people to engage on the topic of money without the stress of dealing with numbers, how much you make, examining expenses, etc., right away.

-• Sets a tone of engagement, fun, conversation and sharing in a class environment.
+• Sets a tone of engagement, fun, conversation, and sharing in a class environment.

 Financial Counseling: